Author: Jeff Bacon

 Realistic, Detailed Parenting Plans

 Vague plans cause repeat fights.
-We draft schedules that handle work hours, school calendars, holidays, summers, communication, and transitions — so the order leaves little room for argument.
+We draft schedules that handle work hours, school calendars, holidays, summers, communication, and transitions.
+The order leaves little room for argument.

 Enforcement Without Drama